VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Passive Investors

-Many who subscribe to Boglehead principles—a term derived from Vanguard’s founder, John Bogle—opt for a core position in VTI, balancing it with an international total market ETF and some bond holdings.
-This trifecta covers a lot of ground, offering global diversification and risk mitigation.
-If you fancy a life free from constant portfolio tinkering, VTI can anchor that philosophy.
+Many who subscribe to Boglehead principles—a term derived from Vanguard’s founder, John Bogle—use a core position in VTI, often balancing it with an international total market ETF and some bond holdings.
+That kind of framework can cover a lot of ground without requiring a dozen tactical sleeves.

 Retirement Accounts